Sanegv/Sawoca/README.md

-# Calc
+# Sawoca

-This is a simple pemdas calculator that only uses double precision floating points numbers, with the ability to store data in variables.
+Sanegv's WonderCalc is a simple pemdas calculator that (for now) only uses double precision floating points numbers, with the ability to store data in variables.

 ## Usage